Mongolian Beef

 Tender, juicy strips of stir-fried beef in a luxuriously flavorful sauce!
 Few Chinese dishes are as irresistibly delicious as Mongolian Beef.
 This Mongolian Beef recipe takes the flavor over the top, is quick and easy to make (ready to serve in 15-20 minutes!), and rivals your favorite Chinese takeout!
+And if you’re looking for a vegetarian Mongolian Beef, I’ve got you covered too!

 Mongolian Beef is one of the most popular Chinese takeout and restaurant dishes and is known and served throughout many areas of the world.
+It is a stir-fry dish consisting of thinly sliced beef that is coated in cornstarch and then fried until crispy.
+The beef is then tossed in a flavorful sauce along with green onions/scallions.

 Neither the ingredients nor the method of cooking are actually Mongolian at all, rather some claim this dish is a Chinese-American invention while others claim it was first invented in a Chinese restaurant in the UK.